Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 Primary Lab Objectives:

-- Remove the skin of the forearm flexors.
+- Remove the skin of the anterior forearm.

 - Trace the radial, median, and ulnar nerves as they cross the elbow and travel down the forearm and into the hand.
 Understand the role of each nerve in innervating specific parts of the forearm and hand to understand the results of damage.

-- Identify superficial and deep groups of the forearm flexors.
+- Identify the muscles of the anterior (flexor) compartment of the forearm.
 Understand where they originate and how they work together.

 - Transect and reflect the deep flexors to expose the pronator quadratus muscle.
 Understand its role along with pronator teres muscle.